LucasBarretto86/LearningDocker/README.md

 node         latest    b866e35a0dc4   12 days ago   1.1GB
 ```

-### Running pulled images
+## Containers

+Containers are running instances of images, since images are the blueprint of a container a running image produces a container

+### Starting containers

-To run a image we use the command
+To start a containers we need to run the image we pulled from the Docker Hub

 ```sh
 docker run node:latest